 Short-term opportunities with lifelong impact.

-Students can participate in internships during the academic year or summer, or through a semester in the Chicago Arts Program.
+Students can participate in internships during the academic year or summer.
 Internships are not required, but they may allow students to receive academic credit.

 Internships allow students to: